-Compatibility of Trichoderma spp. with other bio-control agents:
+Compatibility of Trichoderma isolates. with other bio-control agents:

-The compatibility of the native isolates of Trichoderma spp. was checked with other popular bio-control agents.
+The compatibility of the Trichoderma isolates. was checked with other popular bio-control agents.
 Cultures of bio-control agents viz., Pseudomonas fluorescens, Metarhizium anisopliae, Lecanicillium lecanii and Beauveria bassiana collected from the College of Agriculture, Padannakkad were used for this study.